Honda Civic (ninth generation): Other markets

 Chinese models went on sale on 29 October 2011.
 Early models include a choice of two engines: 1.8-litre and 2.0-litre; 5-speed manual (1.8 EXi), 5-speed automatic (1.8 EXi, 1.8 VTi) or 5-speed tiptronic transmission (2.0 Type-S) and navigation system for 1.8 VTi and 2.0 Type-S.

 Starting from September 2015, models for the Turkish market were available with factory converted LPG version with the commencement of a new LPG-only assembly line in Honda's Turkey plant.
 Turkish models had been available with dealer-installed LPG conversion since 2011.

 In Pakistan, Honda Atlas launched the ninth generation Civic in mid-September 2012 for the 2013 model year.

-In the Philippines, the ninth generation Civic was initially launched in early 2012 and sold in four variants: 1.8 S, 1.8 E, 1.8 EXi, and 2.0 EL.
-In 2014, Honda Philippines unveiled a facelift version of the Civic that includes a redesigned front grille.
+In the Philippines, the ninth generation Civic was initially launched in early 2012 and was initially launched in one sole variant, 1.8 EXi, paired to a 5 Speed Automatic.
+Due to the Thailand floods, both the Honda CR-V of the same year and the Honda Civic were being imported from Honda's Assembly Plant in Saitama and Suzuka, respectively.
+A little later, production moved to the Thailand plant, giving the Philippines the full lineup.
+Consisting of 1.8 S MT/AT, 1.8 E AT, 1.8 EXi AT, 2.0 EL AT.
+By 2014, HCPI updated the Civic, dropping the EXi, as well as the MT options, and giving the E a Modulo bodykit while the EL gets a Mugen kit, leaving the 1.8 S as the sole trim level with no special bodykit.
+All AT models are paired to a 5 Speed Automatic, and depending on the year model and trim level, have paddle shifters on the steering wheel.
+The only MT model was paired to a 5 Speed Manual transmission.